What you see: Yellowish liquid pooling at the top of your yogurt.

 Eat or toss: Eat!
 This is a natural part of the yogurt and doesn’t indicate that it’s gone bad or is about to go bad.
 Depending on your yogurt preferences, you can pour it off for later use, or just stir it back in.

-Is it OK to eat yogurt that has separated?
+Is it OK to eat separated yogurt?

 Sometimes yellowish, often filmy, always a little offputting, the liquid that pools at the top of yogurt used to make me pause.
 Was it a signal of bad things happening deeper in yogurtland?
 Or just something harmless that happened to my yogurt after I ignored it for a little while?